MARKET SNAPSHOT: U.S. Stocks Set To Catch Their Breath After Record Run, But Tesla Jumps

 Check out:MarketWatch's Economic Calendar (http://www.marketwatch.com/economy-politics/calendars/economic)

 On the Federal Reserve front, Fed chief Janet Yellen is due to give brief opening remarks at a conference on community banking at the St. Louis Fed at 3:15 p.m.
-Eastern Time, and her second-in-command Stanley Fischer was expected to do a TV interview in the morning.
+Eastern Time, and her second-in-command Stanley Fischer was taking part in a TV interview ahead of the open, saying the pace of interest-rate hikes was "OK."

 What are strategists saying?